Archive for August, 2010

 This morning, on a random street a few blocks from where I’m staying in Montréal, I found a window that produces tabby cats!

 While walking along, I spotted a tabby lounging by the sidewalk in front of the window.
 I stopped to pet him and he started purring.
 After about 15 seconds, another tabby came out of the window and came up to be petted.
 I was already quite happy with this window, but then a third one appeared!
 Unfortunately this kitty was skittish and didn’t want to join in the fun.

 Much as I was enjoying the company of the two friendly cats, I figured I should leave lest more tabbies appear.
 I didn’t want to cause a tabby overload or disrupt the forces of the universe too much.

 I spent 3 days in Amsterdam visiting D&A, coffeeshops, and just wandering around.
 Amsterdam is a great city and every time I visit I appreciate it a bit more.
 It seems that every street in “the pie” (official name: Centrum) has something interesting to see.

 Then, an evening Thalys train to Brussels where I spent the night because of mismatched train schedules.
 This gave me a couple of hours to wander around so I visited the Grand Place, which is indeed grand in both the English and French meanings of the word.

 This morning, I boarded my last train: a Eurostar to London St.

-OK, enough of that.
+Pancreas Pancras.
+I suppose technically my last train was actually a London Underground train to the airport.
+And now I’m on a plane!
 1908 km to home, and we’re moving faster than any passenger train ever has :)